colah/Visualizing-Deep-Learning/part1.md

 Acknowledgements
 =================

-I'm grateful for the hospitality of Google's deep learning research group, which had me as an intern while I wrote on this post and did the work it is based on.
+I'm grateful for the hospitality of Google's deep learning research group, which had me as an intern while I wrote this post and did the work it is based on.
 I'm especially grateful to my internship host, Jeff Dean.

 I was greatly helped by the comments, advice, and encouragement of many Googlers, both on the Brain team and outside of it.
 These include: